godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/deployLocalNetwork.md

 ```

 :::note
- Note that the accounts are defined in <a href="https://github.com/nervosnetwork/godwoken-tests/blob/develop/contracts/hardhat.config.js">contract/hardhat.config.js</a>.
+The accounts are defined in <a href="https://github.com/nervosnetwork/godwoken-tests/blob/develop/contracts/hardhat.config.js">contract/hardhat.config.js</a>.

 :::